Gorillabuds/Sprint-Challenge-Redux-Smurfs-WebPt4/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [ ]
+Describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
+        Actions are information that send data from the application to the store. sent using dispatch actions are the only source of information for the store.
+        Reducers determine how state changes in response to actions sent to the store.
+Actions describe what happened Reducers  determine a change in state.
+        Store holds state in all aspects meaning it allows access to state and allows it to be updated.
 Why is the store known as a 'single source of truth' in a redux application?
+        because the store holds the state, im not sure.
-- [ ] What is the difference between Application state and Component state?
+- [ ]
+What is the difference between Application state and Component state?
+        Application state is global and componenet state is local.
 When would be a good time to use one over the other?
+        if component state will change then you should use that im not sure what you are asking
-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [ ]
+Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+        Redux thunk is middleware, it allows you to write action creators that return a function instead of an action

 ## Project Set Up